apache/incubator-kie-kogito-examples/kogito-quickstarts/03-kogito-jobs-services-example/README.md

-# 01.- Kogito Basic Example
+# 03.- Kogito Jobs Services Example

 ## Description

-This Quickstart showcases a basic implementation of the **Hiring** process.
+This Quickstart showcases a implementation of the **Hiring** process with **Jobs Services**, to add timer between nodes of a process and to execute a job.
+Those jobs can be rescheduled or cancelled by interacting with Management console application.

-For simplicity, this example doesn't include any authentication mechanism, so all tasks in will be assigned to a default user `john`.

 The required *Kogito and Infrastructure Services* for this example are:

 - Infinispan
 - Kafka
 - Kogito Data Index
+- Kogito Jobs Services
 - Kogito Management Console
 - Kogito Task Console